Last updated on : 30 Nov, 2025

 Horse gram, also known as kulthi dal, is a highly nutritious legume that has been a staple in traditional Indian cuisine, particularly in the southern regions.
-It is often used in dals, soups, and traditional recipes for its nutrition and health-supporting properties.
+It is often used in dals, soups, and traditional recipes for its nutritional and health-supporting properties.
+Its consumption has been linked to several traditional remedies and is gaining scientific attention for its diverse phytochemical profile [1].

-Horse gram is a powerhouse, packed with an impressive array of essential nutrients.
-Here is the nutritional value of 100 g of horse gram.1
+Kulthi Dal is a powerhouse, packed with an impressive array of essential nutrients.
+Here is the nutritional value of 100 g of horse gram, based on analysis [2]:

 | Nutrient | Amount |